 What hardship options does heroSOLD coordinate?

-We coordinate the real estate side of any path that involves a sale: standard sale at market, short sale (lender accepts less than the full balance), VA compromise sale (specific to VA-backed loans), and the real estate end of a deed-in-lieu of foreclosure.
+We coordinate the real estate side of any path that involves a sale: a standard sale at market value, a short sale (where the lender accepts less than the full balance), a VA compromise sale (specific to VA-backed loans), and the real estate end of a deed in lieu of foreclosure.
 For paths that do not involve a sale (loan modification, repayment plan, partial claim, forbearance), we coordinate where the home decision intersects with the financial decision, but the actual financial work is between you and your lender.
 We are not your lender or financial counselor.

 I am falling behind.
 How do I know which option fits my situation?

 There is a triage framework most servicers and HUD-approved counselors use.
 First: can you realistically keep the home with modified payments (loan modification, repayment plan, forbearance)?
-If not: can you sell the home at market value and break even or with positive equity?
-If not: is a short sale or deed-in-lieu the right path?
-Each step depends on your specific lender, your loan type, your income picture, and your hardship documentation.
+If not, can you sell the home at market value and break even or with positive equity?
+If not, is a short sale or a deed in lieu the right path?
+Each step depends on your specific lender, loan type, income profile, and hardship documentation.
 We walk through the framework with you and connect you to the right next conversation.

 Yes.
-The Servicemembers Civil Relief Act (SCRA) provides specific protections for active-duty service members, including potential interest rate caps on pre-service loans, foreclosure protections requiring court orders in certain situations, and stays of certain civil proceedings.
+The Servicemembers Civil Relief Act (SCRA) provides specific protections for active-duty service members, including caps on interest rates on pre-service loans, foreclosure protections requiring a court order in certain situations, and stays of certain civil proceedings.
 Whether and how SCRA applies to your specific situation depends on the timing of your loan, your active-duty status, and the type of action being taken.
 We are not your attorney; SCRA application questions belong with base legal assistance (JAG, Staff Judge Advocate, or branch equivalent) or a private attorney.
 The VA also has its own loan technician resources for veterans facing hardship on VA-backed loans.

 Will hardship options destroy my credit or kill my future VA loan eligibility?